WHAT DAMAGE CAN A SINKHOLE REALLY DO???

 OTHER SINKHOLE CAUSES

 Atlanta is notorious for sinkholes being created by old sewer pipes left underground by the city and not disclosed to homeowners.
 Atlanta sinkholes are still caused by all the other ways too.
 Most of the time however, especially in Georgia, sinkholes are cause by builders burying trash and construction left overs from new homes.
-We find trash and other things in them, but the most common thing we find in the sinkholes are trees and stumps.
-See this Atlanta sinkhole here and this other sinkhole located also in Atlanta here
+We find trash and other things in them, but the most common thing we find in the sinkholes are trees, limbs, and stumps.

 Cities We Provide Sinkhole Repair In: